germangar/whook/README.md

 - Download and install python following the same steps.
 - pip install ccxt and flask from the windows cmd terminal (if you have troubles with this see the last line of this readme)
 - Download and execute ngrok the same way
-- You can launch the script by creating a .bat file in the same directory as main.py like this:<br>
+- You can launch the script by creating a .bat file in the same directory as main.py like this:<br><br>
 @echo off<br>
 python.exe main.py<br>
 pause<br>